 Location.
-Marker has been reported missing.
-It was located near 34° 41.596′ N, 86° 21.565′ W. Marker was near Gurley, Alabama, in Madison County.
-Marker could be reached from John T Reid Parkway/Lee Highway (U.S. 72) ¼ mile east of Walker Street, on the right when traveling east.
+34° 41.665′ N, 86° 21.631′ W. Marker is near Gurley, Alabama, in Madison County.
+Marker is on John T Reid Parkway/Lee Highway (U.S. 72) 0.1 miles east of Walker Street, on the right when traveling west.
 Touch for map.
 Marker is just before the Jackson/Madison County line when traveling East.
-It is in the front yard of the house.
-Marker was in this post office area: Gurley AL 35748, United States of America.
+It is in front of an Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this location Town of Gurley (approx. 1.1 miles away); The History of Paint Rock, Alabama / Paint Rock Arrests in 1931 Began 'Scottsboro Boys' Cases (approx. 2.6 miles away); Trail of Tears (approx. 5 miles away); Bethel Cemetery (approx. 5.6 miles away); Central High School/Central Junior High School (approx. 7.4 miles away); Flint River Primitive Baptist Church (approx. 7.4 miles away); a different marker also named Flint River Primitive Baptist Church (approx. 7.4 miles away); Decatur County (approx. 8 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Town of Gurley (approx. one mile away); The History of Paint Rock, Alabama / Paint Rock Arrests in 1931 Began 'Scottsboro Boys' Cases (approx. 2.7 miles away); Trail of Tears (approx. 4.9 miles away); Bethel Cemetery (approx. 5.7 miles away); Central High School/Central Junior High School (approx. 7.3 miles away); Flint River Primitive Baptist Church (approx. 7.3 miles away); a different marker also named Flint River Primitive Baptist Church (approx. 7.3 miles away); Decatur County (approx. 8.1 miles away).